Suggested Sequence Documents

 - CSC 499: Mentored Research II in Computer Science

-CSC 391: Independent Study in Computer Science may apply toward the CS Options with departmental approval.
+- CSC 391: Independent Study in Computer Science with departmental approval.

 Required Mathematics Courses (four course units)